giftedpenguin.co.uk

 Your garden shed is a great place to store furniture and garden toys over the winter, as well as garden tools and chemicals.
 Unfortunately, it also offers pests a great place to keep warm, such as mice and rats.
 If you spot any signs of pests, including bite marks, scratches or droppings, get in touch with a local pest control Kidderminster company.
 They can take a look and will ensure that no pests are left behind.

-Prune Shrubs and Remove Dead Growth
+Prune and Remove Dead Growth

 Pruning shrubs and removing dead growth will encourage new growth and help your flowers and greenery to look their best.
 Do this in early spring for the best results.
 You should also pull up dead annuals and remove dead leaves to keep your flower beds healthy.

 If your garden is a mess, the idea of tidying it up for spring can be daunting.
 But move through a step at a time and it will soon start to look much healthier.
+With consistent care and attention, your outdoor space can flourish throughout the seasons.
+Investing time in proper upkeep not only enhances your garden’s appearance but also promotes healthier, more resilient plants.